InteractiveVotingProject/InteractiveVotingFlutterApp/README.md

 ## Application Look and Feel

-The application look and feel with the fearure implementation.
+The application look and feel with the feature implementation.
 <div align="center">

 ![HOMEPAGE AND CREATE QUIZ](/images/HomePage_CreateQuiz.PNG "Home Page and Create Quiz")